 What does future development look like?

 Also, keep your eye on what is happening nearby.
-If you are interested in buying a building lot in the Ohio and Southern California area, contact the building department to find out what is currently in the works.
+If you are interested in buying a building lot in the Ohio and California area, contact the building department to find out what is currently in the works.
 Commercial and private development can have an effect on your quality of life and on the value of your land.

 How much privacy do you want?